daithioc95/MS3/README.md

   - js jint gitpod extention highlighted no JS errors

+### Known bugs and issues
+- W3 HTML Validator Warnings
+  - All pages have a "Section lacks heading.
+Consider using h2-h6 elements to add identifying headings to all sections.".
+This is because flash messaged are stored in a section container and when the flash messages are not activated the H element in which they are stored in is not visible.

 ### Credits
 All quotes content was taken from the below Kaggle database from user Amit Mittal. https://www.kaggle.com/akmittal/quotes-dataset